 where $\mathbf{x}' = (1, x, y)^{\mathrm{T}}$, where $1$ is the ``dummy'' number, $x$ and $y$ are the coordinates of the input data vector $\mathbf{x}$.
 Therefore, the coordinates have the scaling transformation

-which maps a point $(x,y)$ on a Cartesian plane to a point on a unit circle, as $x^2 + y^2=1$.
-This is dangerous if two different data-points in two different classes are related by a scale factor.
+which maps a point $(x,y)$ on the Cartesian plane to a point on a unit circle, as $x^2 + y^2=1$.
+This is dangerous if two different data points in two different classes are related by a positive scale factor.
 Under the above mapping, they map to the same point on the unit circle, and hence become non-separable.
-Mathematically, let $\mathbf{x}_1$ and $\mathbf{x}_2$ be two distinct input data vectors that belong to two different classes in the original input space, and related as $\mathbf{x}_2 = \lambda \mathbf{x}_1$, where $\lambda$ is some scale factor.
+Specifically, let $\mathbf{x}_1$ and $\mathbf{x}_2$ be two distinct input that belong to two different classes in the original input space and related as $\mathbf{x}_2 = \lambda \mathbf{x}_1$, where $\lambda$ is some positive scale factor.
 We have that (for the scaled version of the original input vector)